superhero/locator/README.md

 ## Features

-- **Eager Loading**: Preload services in bulk for faster access, normally done at bootstrap.
+- **Eager Loading**: Preload services in bulk for faster access, normally done at bootstrap by an application core process.
 - **Lazy Loading**: Dynamically load services when they are required, and keep them accessible.
 - **Wildcard Service Paths**: Resolve services using wildcard paths, to ease the service registry.
 - **Locator**: Locate a service using different implementation alternatives.